jipelski/data_stream/README.md

-# Sensor Data Streaming Project
+# Data Streaming Project

-This repository contains the full stack application for streaming sensor data using React (frontend), FastAPI (backend), and a gateway service to simulate data ingestion.
+This repository contains the full stack application for streaming data using React (frontend), FastAPI (backend), and a gateway service to simulate data ingestion.

 ## Docker Images